 A study from Brown University gives new insight into the process of ion bombardment of metal surfaces and could open the door to new technologies, while providing predictive design capability for controlling the surface patterns and stresses in nanotechnology products.

-“Surface patterns and stresses caused by ion beam bombardments have been extensively studied experimentally but could not be predicted accurately so far,” said Kyung-Suk Kim, professor of engineering at Brown and co-author of the study published May 23 in the Proceedings of the Royal Society A. “The new discovery is expected to provide predictive design capability for controlling the surface patterns and stresses in nanotechnology products.”
+“Surface patterns and stresses caused by ion beam bombardments have been extensively studied experimentally but could not be predicted accurately so far,” said Kyung-Suk Kim, professor of engineering at Brown and co-author of the study published on May 23 in the Proceedings of the Royal Society A. “The new discovery is expected to provide predictive design capability for controlling the surface patterns and stresses in nanotechnology products.”

 The improved understanding could open the door to new technologies, Kim said, such as new approaches to make flexible electronics, biocompatible surfaces for medical devices, and more damage-tolerant and radiation-resistant surfaces.
 The research applies to so-called “FCC” metals such as copper, silver, gold, nickel, and aluminum.
 Those metals are crystals made up of cubic arrangements of atoms with one at each corner and one in each cube-face center.